 So could it be considered a kind of training?
 The world champion had to put in more effort than when in the peloton.
 "I don't know.
 He stated casually, I don't care if it doesn't pay off in five years.
 "I was prepared for the race.
 For example, we had to do the same work if there were echelons.
 I was prepared for anything.
 Today, we had a little training; tomorrow, I hope for a leisurely ride."

-Pogacar's presence caused considerable turmoil in the peloton.
+Pogacar's presence caused quite a bit of unrest in the peloton.
 "Today was a good day for ninety percent of the peloton, but more people had to work because I was in the leading group.
-They had to take turns, but we shared the load today.
+They had to rotate, but we shared the load today.
 Otherwise, we would still be in the heat.
 Better to finish in three hours than four and a half hours," the Slovenian winked.